damini321/fastapi-content-processor/README.md

 3. **Chat API:**
    - Allows users to query the processed content (either from a URL or a PDF) using a chat interface.
    - Utilizes embeddings to find relevant responses based on the user's question.

+2. **Traffic Data Analysis:**
+    Analyzes web traffic data to gain insights into pageviews, event types, geographical distribution, Click-Through Rate (CTR), and correlation between clicks and pageviews.

+## Features -

+- Total and Daily Pageviews: Calculates the total number of pageviews and the average number of pageviews per day.
+- Event Types Distribution: Provides the total count and distribution of different event types.
+- Geographical Distribution: Shows pageviews by country.
+- Click-Through Rate (CTR) Analysis: Computes the overall CTR and CTR by link.
+- Correlation Analysis: Analyzes the correlation between clicks and pageviews.

 ## Getting Started